 The educational mission of the IIN is to foster lifelong interest in science and technology by teaching people of all ages about nanoscience and nanotechnology.
 Through a comprehensive educational effort, the IIN seeks to inform and nurture the scientists, engineers, technicians, and teachers of the future; enrich the academic community; and engage the public.
 In addition to the over 550 graduate students and postdoctoral scholars who are engaged in IIN research, the IIN provides unique educational opportunities for people of all ages.
 Several of these initiatives are described below.

-In 2004, the IIN launched the first undergraduate journal of nanotechnology in the country - Nanoscape.
+Publications - In 2004, the IIN launched the first undergraduate journal of nanotechnology in the country - Nanoscape.
 The journal includes articles written by undergraduate researchers.
 In 2005, IIN researchers collaborated with Wiley Publishing on the development of Small, the first professional international journal of nanotechnology.

 Seminars & Symposia - Providing educational opportunities for the scientific community is another important focus of the IIN.
 The annual IIN Symposium features talks by world renowned scientists and engineers and attracts over 750 attendees.
 The IIN Frontiers in Nanotechnology Seminar Series brings national and international researchers to campus for talks and to meet one-on-one with faculty and students.
 These events are offered without charge due to generous support from corporate sponsors and are listed on the Calendar page and on Northwestern University's Plan-it-Purple.